sematext/docs/docs/sematext-docker-agent/configuration.md

 This example shows a few very interesting features:

 - Masking sensitive data with “autohash” property, listing fields to be replaced with a hash code
-- Automatic Geo-IP lookupsincluding automatic updates for Maxmind Geo-IP lite database
+- Automatic Geo-IP lookups including automatic updates for Maxmind Geo-IP lite database
 - Post-processing of parsed logs with JavaScript functions

 The component for detecting and parsing log messages — [logagent-js](http://sematext.com/docs/logagent/parser/) — is open source and contributions for even more log formats are welcome.